LupoLab/Luna.jl/README.md

    idx=3 -> [3, 7, 11, ...]
    idx=4 -> [4, 8, 12, ...]
    ```
-   This mode of running is mostly intended for parallel execution.
+   This mode of running is mostly intended for parallel execution on clusters and workstations

++ To run a scan on the workstation (HWLX0003-EPS), use `julia energy_duration_scan.jl --condor N`.
+This creates a `.sub` job script to submit via `condor_submit`, which will submit `N` jobs which each run a batch using the `--batch` option.
+Note that for this to work, you need to run `julia energy_duration_scan.jl --condor N` **on the workstation** rather than your local machine.

 + `julia energy_duration_scan.jl --cirrus N` should only be run on cirrus or another cluster with PBS installed.
 It makes a jobscript (to be `qsub`ed) which submits `N` jobs, each of which executes one batch using the `--batch` option.